tc39/proposal-temporal/docs/instant.md

 **Parameters:**

+- `timeZone` (object or string): either
+  - a `Temporal.TimeZone` object
-- `timeZone` (object or string): A `Temporal.TimeZone` object, or an object implementing the [time zone protocol](./timezone.md#protocol), or a string description of the time zone; either its IANA name or UTC offset.
+  - an object implementing the [time zone protocol](./timezone.md#protocol)
+  - a string description of the time zone; either its IANA name or UTC offset
+  - an object with a `timeZone` property whose value is any of the above.

 **Returns:** a `Temporal.ZonedDateTime` object representing the calendar date, wall-clock time, time zone offset, and `timeZone`, according to the reckoning of the ISO 8601 calendar, at the exact time indicated by `instant`.